kristjan97/google-foo-bar/README.md

 * [x] Allow driver to scrape more questions from stackoverflow API
 * [x] Add support for sending text messages when the script is complete

+## Usage

+Use "python(version goes here) -m pip install < requirements.txt" to grab all requirements for program. then "python(version goes here) letmein.py" to start the bot.

 ## Notes